 It is a rice ball, and there are some without seawood around it in case you don’t like it.
 It is super easy to fill up your stomach,

-Japanese Sweets To Try
+Japanese Sweets and Matcha

 Personally I love sweets!
 We have many delicious sweet in Japan!!